OneMoreSummer/academic-kickstart/content/post/competition-level-effects-in-english-women-girls-national-cricket-pathways/index.md

 [‘Women’s cricket - a game for me?’](https://onemoresummer.co.uk/post/womens-cricket-a-game-for-me/) discusses how the new structures and levels of professionalism may be impacting RAEs, such as early selection and the concentration of a relatively small number of player ‘talent’ pools.

-Women’s cricket is almost all white ball.
+In addition, women’s cricket is almost all white ball.
 The School Games are T20 only and the Regional Festivals a mix of T20, Hundred ball and some 50 over cricket.
 Batting in shorter form cricket will favour batters who are naturally more aggressive and perhaps who have more power.

 In English male cricket Q1 players appear more suited to shorter formats.
 We have seen the dominance of [Q1s in T10 cricket](https://onemoresummer.co.uk/post/what-format-do-q1-english-male-batters-excel-at-the-shorter-the-better/).
 When analysing the top 50 IT20 batters by runs, Q1s only make up 20% of selected players but a massive 36% of all runs scored.
-Within the top 50 run scorers in Test cricket however, Q1s perform significantly worse than all other Birth Quarters.
+Within the top 50 run scorers in

+ Test cricket however, Q1s perform significantly worse than all other Birth Quarters.

 The current England Women senior squad of contracted players (n=18) has 66% of players born in the second half of the year.
 This is not typical.
 From 2004-2021 the split was in favour of early born (56% for first half of year) in IT20s.
 However, these selection rates are not reflected in [career length (# of matches)](https://onemoresummer.co.uk/post/why-do-later-born-players-have-longer-careers-for-england-women-in-t20-cricket/), to a surprising degree (Q1 14.7, Q2 30.2, Q3 47.7, Q4 45.7).